Table of Contents

 The approved Form I-129F is valid for four months from the date of approval by the USCIS.
 A consular officer may extend the validity of Form I-129F if it expires before processing is complete.

-If the USCIS denies the applicant’s Form I-129F, the applicant will be notified of the reasons why it was denied.
+If the USCIS denies the applicant’s Form I-129F, the applicant will be notified of why it was denied.
 Certain conditions and activities may make an applicant ineligible, including drug trafficking, overstaying a previous visa, or submitting fraudulent documents.
 Some ineligibilities may be waived, while others may not.

 After Form I-129F is approved, each applicant must complete the Online Nonimmigrant Visa Application by filling out Form DS-160 and paying the required fee, along with the K-1 visa applicant.

-Step Two: Schedule an Interview at the U.S. Embassy or Consulate
+Schedule an Interview at the U.S. Embassy or Consulate

-After the National Visa Center receives the approved Form I-129F with each K-2 applicant listed, the form will be forwarded to the U.S. Embassy or consulate nearest to the K-1 and K-2 visa applicants.
+After the National Visa Center receives the approved Form I-129F for each K-2 applicant listed, the form will be forwarded to the U.S. Embassy or consulate nearest to the K-1 and K-2 visa applicants.
 The U.S. Embassy or consulate will then notify the applicants of the day and time of their visa interview at the U.S. Embassy or consulate.

-Step Three: Prepare for an Interview at the U.S. Embassy or Consulate
+Prepare for an Interview at the U.S. Embassy or Consulate

 At the interview, This applicant(s) and his or her parent will be asked questions to verify their relationship and the K-2 applicant’s eligibility.